iory/riberry/README.md

 Please write the programs found under the [firmware](https://github.com/iory/riberry/tree/main/firmware) section into the atom s3 and atom echo to display the IP and capture audio.

+You can also flash firmware directly from your web browser via USB connection at: https://iory.github.io/riberry/

 ### Atom S3 Display